namtroi/single-source/README.md

 - **Backend:** Node.js, Express (ES Modules)
 - **Database:** PostgreSQL
 - **Authentication:** JWT (JSON Web Tokens) & bcrypt
+- **Validation:** Zod

 ---

 ## 🏁 Quick Start Guide

-This guide is for developers who have cloned the project and want to run it locally.g
+This guide is for developers who have cloned the project and want to run it locally.

 ### 1. Prerequisites